Assessing Application Criteria

 These aspects are especially important as admission rates lower closer to single digits.
 When thousands of applications are sent in from valedictorians boasting perfect GPAs and matching test scores, what’s an admissions officer to do?
 How do you choose between one top tenner and another?

 It comes down to the list of extracurricular activities, the essay, and the recommendations, and there’s not a concrete quantitative way to rank them.
 You can use a simple 1-to-5 ranking on punctuation, grammar, and diction on the 500 words submitted.
 You can gauge dedication based on length of time involved in activities, or gain a little insight on a student’s astuteness from their favored teachers.

 Ultimately, though, that stamp of approval comes down to your subjective response.
 Sure, there are fail-safes built into your admissions office, including second (and possibly even third) reviews of applications, and then committees where you’ll present your defense for students straddling the line like an attorney in court, but your reader card and first response hold weight through all of that.

-It’s not that you can’t have bad days; we all have bad days.
-The fact of the matter is, though, you can’t let it influence your feelings about a 17-year-old teen’s college application.
+It’s not that you can’t have bad days, as we all have bad days.
+The fact of the matter is, though, you can’t let it influence your feelings about a 17-year-old teen’s application.

 Take Stock of Your Mood